What We Do:

 NEW HAMBURG LASER THERAPY

-Class IV K-Lasers deliver specific red and near-infrared wavelengths of laser light to induce a therapeutic effect within the body.
-The
+Class IV Lasers deliver specific red and near-infrared wavelengths of laser light to induce a therapeutic effect within the body.
+The painless application of laser energy has been shown to:

 - decrease pain